 (parking lot closes 30 minutes before)

-Autumn 2024: The 13-hectare Terrain des Essences will join the Parc Valbon after the Games.
-After decontamination, renaturation and development, this site known as "Les Essences", currently bordering the park, will be fully incorporated into the Parc de la Courneuve.
-It will serve as an ecological zone for flora and fauna, and an observatory will be set up for viewing the site.
+Open since autumn 2024: The 13-hectare Terrain des Essences will join the Parc Valbon after the Olympic Games.
+After decontamination, renaturation and development, this site known as “Les Essences” will be fully integrated into the Parc de la Courneuve.
+An observatory allows you to contemplate this ecological reserve.
+This new area to discover is divided into 3 sectors:

 Let yourself be tempted by the free events every weekend and school vacations all year round.